Risks Of Money Market Accounts

 Federal regulations typically limit MMAs to six withdrawals per month.
 If this limit is exceeded, fees or account limitations may apply, making it more difficult to access money when needed.

-This constraint reduces liquidity, especially in emergencies, when frequent transactions are less practical than checking accounts.
+This constraint reduces liquidity, especially in emergencies, when frequent transactions are less practical than using a checking account.

 Prevention Tips